Vijayy16/Performance-Prediction-of-Start-ups-USA-/README.md

-# Performance-Prediction-of-Start-ups-USA-
-Predictive analytics project estimating startup success or failure probability using historical business data to support investor and entrepreneurial decision-making.
+# Performance Prediction of Startups – USA
 Duration: Aug 2024 – Dec 2024
 Domain: Business Analytics | Predictive Modeling | Strategy & Decision Support

-# Performance Prediction of Startups – USA

 ## Project Overview
 This project focuses on predicting the performance of startups in the United States using